Power words can make you more interesting to listen to and more persuasive.

 "We've been back and forth a lot with this agreement and perhaps it's time-- NOW – to consider how we can most easily finalize this deal to our mutual benefit.
 Now, that seems reasonable, doesn't it ?"

-Once you incorporate these words into your sales language and use them for a month you'll be amazed at how much better your sales calls go.
+Once you incorporate these words that sell into your sales language and use them for a month you'll be amazed at how much better your sales calls go.

 You may have been wondering where this issue was heading.